MichielNoback/java_jupyterbook/02_syntax/flow_control.md

 }
 ```

-Note that the change does not need to be an increment.
+Note that the change does not need to be an increment but can be any change, like the decremet in this example.
 Even this one is legal:

 ```